-Use the range slider if you want to select a value range in a predefined numerical interval.
-If you want to specify only a single value in a predefined numerical interval, use the slider instead.
+Use the range slider if you want to select a value range within a predefined numerical interval.
+If you want to specify only a single value within a predefined numerical interval, use the slider instead.

 The range slider itself is not responsive.
 It adjusts to the responsiveness of its parent container by recalculating and resizing the width of the control.
 The range slider supports the cozy and compact form factors.